VRConservation/cmp5/3_plan.md

 you keep all relevant data and documentation organized, accessible, and easily updated.

-**2B.
-Develop a Formal Monitoring, Evaluation, ** **and Learning Plan**
+## 2B.
+Develop MEL Plan
 This sub-step includes outlining monitoring, evaluation, and learning protocols to develop a comprehensive **monitoring plan** .
 Your monitoring plan will help you track progress towards stated goals and objectives, evaluate progress along and key assumptions associated with your theory of change, and address information needs related to uncertainties identified earlier (e.g., in your situation analysis, action selection, or theories of change).
 The monitoring plan will also be helpful in identifying the resources needed for implementation, developing a timeline for data collection and analysis, and reflecting on potential risks.
 The level of rigor and the type of monitoring you do will depend upon your confidence in your key assumptions (i.e., the degree of evidence to support your assumptions), the consequences of being wrong, the stage of your project, and available resources.

-**Audiences and**
-**Information Needs**
+**Audiences and Information Needs**

 To start developing your monitoring plan, you should specify your **audiences** and their **information**